Vapes (e-cigarettes) contain harmful chemicals. Almost all vapes circulating in NSW contain nicotine, even if nicotine isn’t listed on the pack.

 It can change the parts of your brain responsible for decision-making, impulse control and mood regulation.
 This can interfere with your mood and make you more likely to get addicted to nicotine and other drugs.

-You don't have to vape daily to develop an addiction.
+You don't need to vape daily to experience negative impacts of nicotine.

 When you first stop vaping, you can experience nicotine withdrawal symptoms, but they don’t last forever.
 Your brain will re-learn how to function without nicotine.